odoo/documentation/content/applications/sales/crm/track_leads/lead_scoring.rst

    P(A | B) = \frac{P(A) \times P(B | A)}{P(B)}
    \end{equation}

+Breaking down the equation:

+- :math:`P(A|B)` = probability of a successful lead in this *case*
+- :math:`P(A)` = overall probability of a lead being successful, regardless of the conditions
+- :math:`P(B|A)` = probability of this being the *case*, given a lead is successful
+- :math:`P(B)` = probability of this being the *case*

+The term *case* refers to the variables that can affect a lead being successful in Odoo.
+This can include variables, such as the assigned salesperson, the source of the lead, the language of the lead, and other historical and demographic data.

+The variables considered in this calculation can be :ref:`configured <lead_scoring/configuration>` to tailor the calculation to each business's needs.

-The probability of success of each opportunity is displayed on the opportunity form, and it updates automatically as the opportunity progresses through the CRM pipeline.
+The probability of success for each opportunity is displayed on the opportunity form, and updates automatically, as the opportunity progresses through the CRM pipeline.

 .. image:: lead_scoring/probability-opportunity-form.png
    :align: center
    :alt: The probability of success displayed on the opportunity form.

-When an opportunity moves to the next stage, its probability of success automatically increases according to the predictive lead scoring algorithm.
+When an opportunity moves to the next stage, its probability of success automatically increases, according to the predictive lead scoring algorithm.

+.. _lead_scoring/configuration:

 Configuration
 -------------

-Predictive lead scoring is always active in Odoo *CRM*.
+Predictive lead scoring is always active in Odoo **CRM**.
 However, the variables used to calculate the probability of success can be customized in the settings.

-To customize the variables used by predictive lead scoring, go to :menuselection:`CRM --> Configuration --> Settings`.
-Under :guilabel:`Predictive Lead Scoring`, click on the :guilabel:`Update Probabilities` button.
+To customize the variables used by predictive lead scoring, go to :menuselection:`CRM app --> Configuration --> Settings`.
+Under :guilabel:`Predictive Lead Scoring`, click the :guilabel:`Update Probabilities` button.

 Then, click on the drop-down menu to choose which variables the predictive lead scoring feature